Kidaptive

-Kidaptive is a Silicon Valley–based developer of educational technology.
-Kidaptive's core product is an adaptive-learning platform, which powers a variety of learning domains including two Kidaptive-created apps for early learning.
+Kidaptive was a Silicon Valley–based developer of educational technology.
+Kidaptive's core product was an adaptive-learning platform, which powered a variety of learning domains, including two Kidaptive-created apps for early learning.
 Kidaptive was founded by P.J.
 Gunsagar (co-founder of Prana Studios) and Dylan Arena (Stanford University Learning Scientist).
-The creative director for Kidaptive's Leo's Pad series is Dan Danko, who has worked on numerous children's television shows such as Rugrats and Fresh Beat Band.
+The creative director for Kidaptive's Leo's Pad series was Dan Danko, who had worked on numerous children's television shows, such as Rugrats and Fresh Beat Band.

-Investors in the startup include Formation 8, Stanford University, Cambridge University, Menlo Investors, Prana Holdings, New Schools Venture Fund, Veddis Ventures, CrunchFund, and VKRM Ventures.
+Investors in the startup included Formation 8, Stanford University, Cambridge University, Menlo Investors, Prana Holdings, New Schools Venture Fund, Veddis Ventures, CrunchFund, and VKRM Ventures.

-KidAptive was bought out by McGraw Hill in March 2021, with all KidAptive employees brought into McGraw Hill.
+KidAptive was bought out by McGraw Hill in March 2021, and KidAptive employees transferred into McGraw Hill.

 Products

-The company's technology is created with the guidance of professional educators, including two Stanford University Professors of Education, Dan Schwartz and Ed Haertel.
+The company's technology was created with the guidance of professional educators, including two Stanford University Professors of Education, Dan Schwartz and Ed Haertel.

 Adaptive Learning Platform (ALP)

-Kidaptive's ALP is a Big Data platform that combines information from multiple learning contexts (digital & physical) to create a psychometric profile of each learner.
+Kidaptive's ALP was a Big Data platform that combined information from multiple learning contexts (digital & physical) to create a psychometric profile of each learner.

 Leo’s Pad

 Kidaptive launched its first app, Leo's Pad, in December 2012.
-The app is designed for preschool-aged children and is organized like a TV series, consisting of multiple chapters or “appisodes.”
-The series stars Leonardo da Vinci as a child, as well as his young friends Galileo Galilei, Marie Curie, Confucius, Phillis Wheatley, and Teresa Carreño.
+The app was designed for preschool-aged children and was organized like a TV series, consisting of multiple chapters or “appisodes.”
+The series starred Leonardo da Vinci as a child, as well as his young friends Galileo Galilei, Marie Curie, Confucius, Phillis Wheatley, and Teresa Carreño.

-The app combines education and entertainment as learners participate in a curriculum that integrates physics, math, logic, letters, and art.
-The activities also help develop cognitive skills including executive function, working memory, and impulse control.
+The app combined education and entertainment as learners participated in a curriculum that integrated physics, math, logic, letters, and art.
+The activities also helped develop cognitive skills including executive function, working memory, and impulse control.

 Learner Mosaic

-Leo's Pad pairs with a companion app called Learner Mosaic, which allows parents to monitor their child's progress, identify areas of cognitive and non-cognitive development that might need more attention, and read research-based tips and recommendations for how to support learning in the real world.
+Leo's Pad paired with a companion app called Learner Mosaic, which allowed parents to monitor their children's progress, identify areas of cognitive and non-cognitive development that needed more attention, and read research-based tips and recommendations on how to support learning in the real world.

 Awards and recognition

-Kidaptive founders Arena and Gunsagar have presented twice (Spring 2012 and Winter 2013) at Stanford's student startup accelerator StartX.
+Kidaptive founders Arena and Gunsagar presented twice (in Spring 2012 and Winter 2013) at Stanford's student startup accelerator StartX.

 Awards for the Leo's Pad series: